ionic-team/ionic-site/docs/v2/getting-started/tutorial/index.md

   Improve this doc
 </a>

 Now that we have [Ionic and its dependencies installed](../installation), let's build our first app!
-This section will walk through the process of starting a new application, adding pages, navigating between those pages, and more.
+This section will guide you through the process of starting a new application, adding pages, navigating between those pages, and more.
 Let's get started!

 ## Starting a New Ionic 2 App